Landing Page Examples & Design Tips for Conversion

 Build trust with reviews

 Take advantage of the positive feedback you’ve received from your customers by including their testimonials directly on your landing page.
-Not only can their comments help you advertise your business or products, they might also be the final nudge a potential customer needs before making their final decision to buy.
+Not only can their comments help you advertise your business or products, they might also be the final nudge potential customers need before making their final decision to buy.

 Incorporate promo codes or discounts